PeterHinge/IOScalculator/README.md

 # IOScalculator
 First ios app.

-Simply calculator app (just to get a feel for Swift)
+Simply calculator app (just to get a feel for Swift).